ethereum/EIPs/EIPS/rentcollector.md

 receive the same additional mining reward that would need to be forfeited to raise it back.

-Each contract account gets a new balance called `lease` used for paying rent that is initialized at 0 and is assumed to have been zero before its introduction.
-For externally controlled accounts, their `lease` balance is the same as their normal balance.
 With each new block, an account is chosen in a deterministically random fashion with a probability proportional to the amount of storage that they use.
-The current value of `rent` is subtracted from their `lease` and if the result is negative, the account gets removed from the state.
-Otherwise, `lease` is updated by the result.
+The current value of `rent` is subtracted from their balance and if the result is negative, the account gets removed from the state.
+Otherwise, account balance is updated by the result.

 ## Motivation
 Currently, contracts storing a large state over a long period of time